-Circle the response code shown by the respondent, for questions LS3 to LS13.
+NOW I WILL ASK YOU QUESTIONS ABOUT YOUR LEVEL OF SATISFACTION IN DIFFERENT AREAS.
+IN EACH CASE, WE HAVE FIVE POSSIBLE RESPONSES: PLEASE TELL ME, FOR EACH QUESTION, WHETHER YOU ARE VERY SATISFIED, SOMEWHAT UNSATISFIED, NEITHER SATISFIED, NOR UNSATISFIED, SOMEWHAT UNSATISFIED OR VERY UNSATISFIED.
+Show side 2 of response card and explain what each symbol represents.
+AGAIN, YOU CAN LOOK AT THESE PICTURES TO HELP YOU WITH YOUR RESPONSE.
+Circle the response code shown by the respondent, for c questions LS3 to LS13.
 LS3.
-How satisfied are you with your family life?
+HOW SATISFIED ARE YOU WITH YOUR FAMILY LIFE?
 Very satisfied LS4.
-How satisfied are you with your friendships?
-Very satisfied LS5.
+HOW SATISFIED ARE YOU WITH YOUR FRIENDSHIPS?
+Very satisfied1 Somewhat satisfied2 Neither satisfied, nor unsatisfied3 Somewhat unsatisfied4 Very unsatisfied5 LS5.
 DURING THE CURRENT SCHOOL YEAR, DID YOU ATTEND ANY EDUCATIONAL INSTITUTION?
-Yes LS6.
+Yes1 No2 2⇔LS7 LS6.
 How satisfied (ARE/WERE) YOU WITH THIS EDUCATIONAL INSTITUTION?
 Very satisfied LS7.
-How satisfied are you with your current Job?
-Does not have a job If the woman says that she does not have a job, circle "0" and continue with the next question.
+HOW SATISFIED ARE YOU WITH YOUR CURRENT JOB?
+Does not have a job0 Very satisfied If the woman says that she does not have a job, circle "0" and continue with the next question.
 Somewhat unsatisfied LS8.
-How satisfied are you with your health?
+HOW SATISFIED ARE YOU WITH YOUR HEALTH?
 Very satisfied LS9.
-How satisfied are you with where you live?
-Very satisfied If necessary, explain that the question refers to the living environment, including the neighbourhood, district, infrastructure and the quality of dwelling.
-Neither satisfied, nor unsatisfied LS10.
-How satisfied are you with how people around you generally treat you?
+HOW SATISFIED ARE YOU WITH WHERE YOU LIVE?
+Very satisfied1 Somewhat satisfied2 If necessary, explain that the question refers to the living environment, including the neighbourhood, district, infrastructure and the quality of dwelling.
+Neither satisfied, nor unsatisfied 3 Somewhat unsatisfied 4 Very unsatisfied 5 LS10.
+HOW SATISFIED ARE YOU WITH HOW PEOPLE AROUND YOU GENERALLY TREAT YOU?
 Very satisfied

 LS11.
-How satisfied are you with the way you look?
-Very satisfied1Somewhat satisfied2Neither satisfied, nor unsatisfied3Somewhat unsatisfied4Very unsatisfied5 LS12.
-How satisfied are you with your life, overall?
-Very satisfied1Somewhat satisfied2Neither satisfied, nor unsatisfied3Somewhat unsatisfied4Very unsatisfied5 LS13.
-How satisfied are you with your current income?
-Does not have any income If the woman says that she does not have any income, circle "0" and continue with the next question.
-Somewhat unsatisfied4 Very unsatisfied5 LS14.
+HOW SATISFIED ARE YOU WITH THE WAY YOU LOOK?
+Very satisfied LS12.
+HOW SATISFIED ARE YOU WITH YOUR LIFE, OVERALL?
+Very satisfied LS13.
+HOW SATISFIED ARE YOU WITH YOUR CURRENT INCOME?
+Does not have any income0 Very satisfied If the woman says that she does not have any income, circle "0" and continue with the next question.
+Somewhat unsatisfied LS14.
 COMPARED TO THIS TIME LAST YEAR, WOULD YOU SAY THAT YOUR LIFE HAS IMPROVED, STAYED MORE OR LESS THE SAME, OR WORSENED, OVERALL?
-Improved LS15.
+Improved1 More or less the same2 Worsened3 LS15.
 AND IN ONE YEAR FROM NOW, DO YOU EXPECT THAT YOUR LIFE WILL BE BETTER, WILL BE MORE OR LESS THE SAME, OR WILL BE WORSE, OVERALL?
-Better
+Better1 More or less the same2 Worse3

 WM11.
 Record the time.
-Hour and minutes: ::::: -- ------------------------ -------------------------
+Hour and minutes ------------------------ ------------------

 WM12.
 Check HOUSEHOLD LISTING FORM, column HL9.
-Is the respondent the mother or caretaker of any child age under-5 living in this household? ☐ Yes. ⇒ Go to Questionnaire for Children Under Five for that child and start the interview with this woman. □ No. ⇒ End the interview with this woman by thanking her for her cooperation.
+Is the respondent the mother or caretaker of any child age under-5 living in this household?

+□ Yes. ⇔ Go to Questionnaire for Children Under Five for that child and start the interview with this woman.

+□ No. ⇒ End the interview with this woman by thanking her for her cooperation.
 Check for the presence of any other eligible woman, man or child under-5 in the household.